The Choir Year in Review: 16 Questions to Help You Evaluate Your Year

 48 Anthems by Women Composers (3-part and SATB)

-11. What supplies in your choir room need to be replenished?
+11. What supplies in your rehearsal space need to be replenished?

-12. Is there anything (supply-wise) you don't currently have that would be helpful or useful to you or your choir members in some way?
+12. Is there anything you don't currently have that would be useful?

 Whiteboard/SMARTboard/projector/screen, bulletin board, label maker, portable speaker, clock, etc.

-13. Did you recruit any new singers or families this year?
+13. Did you recruit any new singers this year?
 If so, which strategies were most effective?

 Related post: How to Recruit New Choir Members This Fall